backand/docs/docs/scenarios/fbmessengerbot/index.md

 ![image](https://www.backand.com/wp-content/uploads/2016/09/bot-setup-webhook.png)

 #### *Get a Page Access Token*
 Once you've configured the app in Facebook, it's time to tie it back into your Backand application.
 In the Token Generation section, select your Page.
-A `Page Access Token` will be generated for you.
-Copy this `Page Access Token`, and navigate back to your Backand app.
-Open the `Action` section of your `Items` object, and paste the token into the Backand Action where indicated (PAGE_ACCESS_TOKEN).
+A 'Page Access Token' will be generated for you.
+Copy this 'Page Access Token', and navigate back to your Backand app.
+Open the 'Action' section of your 'Items' object, and paste the token into the Backand Action where indicated (PAGE_ACCESS_TOKEN).

 ![image](https://www.backand.com/wp-content/uploads/2016/09/bot-select-page.png)

 #### *Subscribe the App to the Page*
 Finally, you need to subscribe to the webhooks available for your page.
-This is managed in the `Webhooks` section of the Facebook configuration:
+This is managed in the 'Webhooks' section of the Facebook configuration:

 ![image](https://www.backand.com/wp-content/uploads/2016/09/bot-page-subscribe.png)